MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 Welcome to this third episode of "CPU offloader", where we enable the Ethernet port.

-This episode is based upon the corresponding episode [Episode 26 - Ethernet Phy](https://github.com/MJoergen/nexys4ddr/tree/master/dyoc/Episodes/ep26_-_Ethernet_PHY) in the DYOC tutorial.
+This episode is inspired by the corresponding episode [Episode 26 - Ethernet Phy](https://github.com/MJoergen/nexys4ddr/tree/master/dyoc/Episodes/ep26_-_Ethernet_PHY) in the DYOC tutorial.